DhilipSanjay/CTFs/TryHackMe/AgentSudo.md

 ```

 - Google this `(ALL, !root) /bin/bash`
-- Confirm that the sudo version is exploitable: (Sudo <1.2.28)
+- Confirm that the sudo version is exploitable: (Sudo version before 1.8.28)

 ```bash
 james@agent-sudo:~$ sudo --version